feenix100/anti_user_button/README.md

 I also created a version that can be used in a microsoft excel spreadsheet, just for fun.

+There are code snippets for a few other languages that should produce the same result.

 The python script displays a button in a window that can never be clicked on because it will move out of the way constantly.
 "keeps an idiot entertained for hours"